ivkalgin/TRT_84_accuracy_issue/README.md

 We got different accuracy for identical onnx models.
-Models have identical graph and parameters.
-Nodes of both models topological sorted but order of nodes in files is different.
+Models have identical graphs and parameters.
+Nodes of both models are topologically sorted but order of nodes in files is different.

 Steps to reproduce bag:
 1. Download [models and weights](https://as5304t-4989.ezconnect.to/portal/apis/fileExplorer/share_link.cgi?link=-XWUDZrJG6F1wvmnaZ8rcQ) (~23GB) to onnx_models dir.